Friday, September 20, 2024

 As Fred Braue had noted, magicians kept the secret of Out of this World to themselves for many years.
 Prior to Magician’s Magic, you’ll find the trick referred to in books for the public but all you’re told is that it is brilliant and you can buy it from a magic store for a dollar.
 For example, Bruce Elliott, writing in Professional Magic Made Easy (1959), said: 'I recommend that you purchase this miraculous seeming trick, since I am not at liberty to reveal it here.’

-Clive did credit Curry and even give the original title.
-But there’s no indication he got permission to describe it.
+Clive did credit Curry, and even give the original title, but there’s no indication he got permission to describe it.
 Neither did there seem any objection to its description in any of the complimentary reviews of the book I’ve read in the magic press.
 Card Tricks Without Skill was another book I read as a kid.
 But I totally overlooked The Parting of the Ways.
 Maybe it was the way Clive described it.
 The description in Magician’s Magic was much more inspiring, possibly because of the tale about it baffling Winston Churchill, and that’s where I learned it.

 PAUL CLIVE

 Time for a little side quest.
 I met Paul Clive.
 He ran a magic and novelty shop on the North Pier at Blackpool.
-I spent a lot of time frequenting the magic shops of Blackpool: The Mark Lewis Magic Studio, Murray’s Magic Mart, and the Paul Clive Magic Shop.
+As a teenager, I spent a lot of time frequenting the magic shops of Blackpool: The Mark Lewis Magic Studio, Murray’s Magic Mart, and the Paul Clive Magic Shop.
 I’d read Clive’s book and knew who he was when I saw him but I was far too shy to engage in conversation.

 I spent a lot of time in his shop because behind him were a couple of shelves of second-hand magic books.
 He’d pass them to me, one at a time, to allow me to browse through them in the hope I would buy one.
-The first thing I’d look at is the pencilled price on the first page.
+The first thing I’d look at was the pencilled price on the first page.
 I couldn’t afford most of these, but there was the thrill of browsing their pages and seeing all the illustrations for tricks I’d yet to understand.

 I’ve since learned more about Paul Clive.
 He had been a salesman, selling canned goods, and doing magic shows in his free time.
 He moved to Blackpool in 1931 and had the shop on the North Pier since at least 1947, and a business address, Paul Clive & Co Ltd, in Cocker Street, Blackpool, since 1949.
 From there he marketed his ‘Witchcraft’ brand of tricks directly to magicians and wholesaled them to magic and novelty shops across the UK.

-Card Tricks Without Skill was originally self-published, and featured photographs, including photographs of his wife and daughters to whom the book was dedicated The book was universally praised and reputedly sold 3000 copies in 5 months.
+Card Tricks Without Skill was originally self-published, and featured some photographs, including photographs of his wife and daughters to whom the book was dedicated The book was universally praised and reputedly sold 3000 copies in 5 months.
 One year later, 1947, another 3,000 copies were sold of what was called ‘the second edition’ though it might have been a simple reprint.
 Those are incredible numbers for a book aimed solely at magicians.
 It was the expanded edition of 1959 that featured Out of this World.

 The version I had was the 1968 paperback edition from Faber & Faber.
 No photographs and a little dull if I’m honest, at least compared to other magic books published by Faber & Faber, even though the tricks were well chosen.